Pion and Kaon PDFs from Lattice QCD via Large Momentum Effective Theory and Short-Distance Factorization: Lattice Results

 Extracting the PDFs requires parametrizing the matched ITD ($\mathcal{Q}$) as a function of $\nu$.
 Considering the constraints mentioned above for the systematic uncertainties, we test a few options for the minimum and maximum values of $z$, named $z_{min}$ and $\zmax$, which are entered into the fits on $\mathcal{Q}$.
 Specifically, these are $z \in [1a, 4a],\,[2a, 4a],\,[1a,5a],\,[2a,5a]$ corresponding to physical distances $z_{\rm min} \in [0.09 - 0.18]$ fm, and $\zmax \in [0.38 - 0.47]$ fm.
 These choices constrain the maximum accessible $\nu$ values to approximately $\nu_{\rm max}\sim4$ for $\zmax=4a$ and $\nu_{\rm max}\sim5$ for $\zmax=5a$.
-The resulting parametrizations of the matched ITD, along with their corresponding lattice data for $\mathcal{Q}$, are presented in Fig.~\ref{fig:pion_zrange_fit} for the pion and Figs.~\ref{fig:kaon_u_zrange_fit} - \ref{fig:kaon_s_zrange_fit} for the kaon.
+The resulting matched ITD for each fit, along with their corresponding lattice data for $\mathcal{Q}$, are presented in Fig.~\ref{fig:pion_zrange_fit} for the pion and Figs.~\ref{fig:kaon_u_zrange_fit} - \ref{fig:kaon_s_zrange_fit} for the kaon.
 The data presented in these figures represent averages over multiple $(z,P_3)$ combinations that yield identical values of $\nu$.
 Only data points within the chosen fitting intervals ($[z_{\rm min},z_{\rm max}]$) are included in the fits.
 Consequently, the points shown in these figures that are at the same $\nu$ but from different fitting ranges (indicated by different colors) may not coincide for some $z\cdot P$.
-Overall, all parametrizations produce similar results for the pion.
-However, for the kaon, differences between parametrizations become noticeable due to the higher statistical precision of the data.
+Overall, all four fits produce similar results for the pion.
+However, for the kaon, differences between the fits of different ($[z_{\rm min},z_{\rm max}]$) become noticeable due to the higher statistical precision of the data compared to the pion.
 In particular, for $\mathcal{Q}_K^u$, fits using $z_{\rm max}=4a$ exhibit deviations in both the real and imaginary parts.
-For $\mathcal{Q}_K^s$, fits starting from $z_{\rm min}=2a$ don’t adequately capture the data at larger values of $\nu$.
-Based on these findings, we select the parametrization corresponding to the interval $z \in [1a,5a]$ for the final analysis.
+For $\mathcal{Q}_K^s$, fits starting from $z_{\rm min}=2a$ do not adequately capture the data at larger values of $\nu$.
+Based on these findings, we select the fit corresponding to the interval $z \in [1a,5a]$ for the final analysis.